 Any candy bars that contain chocolate that isn’t too chewy or crunchy are completely safe.
 The safest kinds are Reese’s Peanut Butter Cups or just plain chocolate bars.
 If they don’t contain excessive amounts of nuts, caramel, or nougat, it’s probably safe to eat.
 The reason chocolate is so safe is that it melts in your mouth and eliminates much need to chew.

 The good news is that you can enjoy all the baked goods you’d like as long as they don’t contain anything too chewy or crunchy.
 Brownies, cookies, cakes, pies, and loaves are all safe to eat.
 You can even make them pumpkin flavored or Halloween themed to feel more festive.

 Nothing screams fall like apple cider; well except maybe pumpkin spice.
 Regardless, apple cider is the perfect Halloween treat to indulge in next to hot cocoa.
 Best of all, neither hot cocoa nor apple cider affects TMJ one bit since no chewing is involved.
 Take your apple cider iced or heat it up for a cold night and you’re in for the perfect treat.
 Enjoy your hot cocoa with whipped cream or marshmallows if you wish since the marshmallows will melt in your drink.

 If you suffer from headaches and other TMJ symptoms every time you want to enjoy Halloween candy or other treats, it’s essential to seek out TMJ treatment.
-With TMJ treatment from Dr. Haddad in Troy, MI, you can start living your life with improved symptoms and enjoy candy and treats on occasion without enduring days of debilitating symptoms afterward.
+With TMJ treatment from Dr. Haddad in Rochester Hills, you can start living your life with improved symptoms and enjoy candy and treats on occasion without enduring days of debilitating symptoms afterward.
 Contact our TMJ dentist today to learn how TMJ treatment can benefit your life.